timothyhahn/jeeveshikedthepct/src/routes/chapters/02-chapter-2.md

 },
 {
 "imageUri": "/content-photos/02-chapter-2/May 23 20227-58 AMDSCF9420.jpg",
-"caption": "Crossing roads to get back to the trail" },
+},
 {
 "imageUri": "/content-photos/02-chapter-2/May 23 20227-59 AMDSCF9421.jpg",
-"caption": "I have no idea what this is for, but it makes for a nice picture" },
+},
 {
 "imageUri": "/content-photos/02-chapter-2/May 23 202210-21 AMDSCF9422.jpg",